 The goal of letting someone go is to LET GO of what you once had with that person.
 You are now redefining that relationship and yourself, which requires you to let go of what was so new aspects can enter.

-If you need more time, then STOP right here and come back to DAY 1 in a couple of weeks.
-Check-in with yourself at that time to see how you feel.
+If you need more time, STOP right here and come back to Day 1 in a couple of weeks.
+Check in with yourself at that time to see how you feel.
 There’s absolutely no shame in needing more time.

 It means you cut contact ASAP!

 If the idea of cutting them off from your social media gives you an overwhelming feeling of anxiety, then don’t do it.
-Like DAY 1, there is a time for everything.
+Like Day 1, there is a time for everything.
+Give yourself a couple of weeks and come back to Day 2 when you feel ready.

 But don’t take too much time.
 It’s never going to feel easy to delete them from social media.
 Remember, doing this challenge requires GUTS.